-- (1) Hospital/Lab leadership is responsible to designate a management level staff member as the Laboratory Compliance Coordinator. - (2) The Laboratory Compliance Coordinator reports directly to the Laboratory Chief Medical and Administrative Directors with a dotted line to the Corporate Compliance Officer.
+- Hospital/Lab leadership is responsible for designating a management level staff member as the Laboratory Compliance Coordinator. - (2) The Laboratory Compliance Coordinator reports directly to the Laboratory Chief Medical and Administrative Directors with a dotted line to the CAARIS Compliance Manager.